-SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
+SEER is an efficiency scale for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
-The biggest difference between the two is that heat pumps can also heat your home while an AC only cools.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the AC you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC technician who has experience in your city before deciding on a heat pump.
+Heat pumps are much more effective in warm climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+You should speak with a NATE certified HVAC tech who has experience in your city before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have extremely high electric bills.
-Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How does a heat pump stack up against a furnace?

 A furnace is a more robust heating system